dfsp-spirit/reproducible_science/git_intro/git_intro.md

 * The official [git documentation website](https://git-scm.com/doc): great documentation, tutorials, videos, ...
 * the [slides used for the course, from courses.cs.washington.edu](https://courses.cs.washington.edu/courses/cse403/13au/lectures/git.ppt.pdf)
   * License and credits for the linked presentation: *Portions of the CSE403 web may be reprinted or adapted for academic nonprofit purposes, providing the source is accurately quoted and duly creditied.
 The CSE403 Web: © 1993-2019, Department of Computer Science and Engineering, Univerity of Washington*

+## Git workflows for science

+* For data analysis: work in a private repository, create a new public repo with assorted files (and without the history) and publish it once the paper is published
+* Use one repo per group to share instructions / knowledge and scripts

 ## Getting the latest version of this document